 Those Reebok Princess sneakers are made in China and the transport cost to the USA and Australia would be much the same.
 So how can shoe stores in the USA sell them for less than half the price of shoe stores in Australia?
 There is only one explanation and that is, Australian shoe distributors are gouging the customer.

 Now $15 for a set of guitar strings from local music shops is no comparison to $3 for a set of top-quality strings delivered right to the door.
 The same goes for most other musical products that can be bought for a fraction of the price of the same products purchased from local stores.
-When it is known by Australians that the Australian dollar is worth more than the US dollar and Australian GST is on a par or even less than US sales taxes, it makes a mockery of the spin that such products are four or more times dearer in Australia because of taxes and exchange rates.

 Many local retailers, including Harvey Norman and Coles, have pushed for GST to be applied to goods purchased from overseas on-line stores.
 They claimed that they could not compete against overseas sellers when Australian merchants were forced to apply GST to local sales.
 However, although GST-free purchases might place local retailers at a small disadvantage, that is only a small factor in the reason why they are losing sales to the on-line stores.